 Your team should take the lead in tracking and monitoring the next wave of legislative and regulatory risks for your organization so that when the worst-case scenario occurs, you’ll have a domestic and global outlook prepared and be aware of the immense changes that could come.

 Begin setting alerts to follow all levels of government for the changes that are going on across your industry, and look at these changes through this pandemic or another worst-case scenario that takes into consideration the factors that could shift your business overnight.

 With COVID-19, we’ve seen that the worst can happen and your business can change completely.
-The teams that prioritize focusing on external risks to your business by monitoring and tracking legislative and regulatory activity on a domestic and global scale will be able to mitigate risk and find new opportunities.
+The teams that prioritize focusing on external risks to their business by monitoring and tracking legislative and regulatory activity on a domestic and global scale will be able to mitigate risk and find new opportunities.

 Although preparing for the worst may not equate to immediate revenue generation, it will undoubtedly make it easier to manage inevitable obstacles.
-Getting out in front of issues will allow organizations to withstand the turbulence that results from times of uncertainty, and by future-proofing your organization, your team can have the best resource to plan effectively for the near-term and beyond.
+Getting out in front of issues will allow organizations to withstand the turbulence that results from times of uncertainty, and by future-proofing your organization, your team can have the best resource to plan effectively for the near term and beyond.

 Stay Ahead of the Curve and Manage Risk with FiscalNote

 As we navigate an influx of regulations and legislation, political divisions, and a slew of emerging local or global crises, tech innovation is more important than ever to manage your public affairs strategy.
 FiscalNote allows government relations, corporate and external affairs, grassroots, and legal teams to stay ahead of the issues affecting their industry and be prepared when a crisis hits.